-the student with the legal aspects of wills, trusts, conservatorships, and elder law.
+This is an elective course in the paralegal major designed to familiarize the student with the legal aspects of wills, trusts, conservatorships, and elder law.
 Included is the effect of death upon property ownership, community property and the drafting of forms associated with estate planning.

-Prerequisites: PARA 101 or equivalent college course with "C" or better.
+Prerequisites: PARA 101 or equivalent college course with "C" or better

-PARA 233 Probate Procedures 3 Hours: 3 Lecture/Discussion
+PARA 233 Probate Procedures

-This is an advanced, three-unit, non-repeatable, elective course in the paralegal certificate and is designed to familiarize students with the procedures for probating an estate and for settling non-probate estates.
+This is an advanced, three-unit, non-repeatable, elective course in the paralegal certificate and is designed to familiarize students with the procedures for probating an estate and for settling non-probate

-Prerequisites: PARA 101 or equivalent college course with "C" or better.
+Prerequisites: PARA 101 or equivalent college course with "C" or better

-PARA 236 Administrative Law 3 Hours: 3 Lecture/Discussion
+PARA 236 Administrative Law

 This elective course in the paralegal major provides an overview of federal and state substantive and procedural administrative law.
 Students may elect to focus on immigration law, social security law, worker's compensation law or other specific government agencies.

-Advisory on Recommended Preparation: PARA 103 or equivalent college course with a grade of "C" or better.
+Advisory on Recommended Preparation: PARA 103 or equivalent college course with a grade of "C" or better

-Prerequisites: PARA 101 or equivalent college course with "C" or better (PARA 101 may be taken concurrently).
+Prerequisites: PARA 101 or equivalent college course with "C" or better (PARA 101 may be taken concurrently.)